|From:||PostgreSQL Global Development Group <announce-noreply(at)postgresql(dot)org>|

 The stability of each PostgreSQL release greatly depends on you, the community,

-to test the upcoming version with your workloads and testing tools in order to
+to test the upcoming version with your workloads and testing tools to find bugs

-this is a Beta, minor changes to database behaviors, feature details, and APIs
+this is a beta release, changes to database behaviors, feature details, and

 tweaks on the new features, so please test in the near future.
 The quality of